What is Cash Flow Banking?

 - Do you have a steady stream of income to reliably pay your premiums?

 If you answered yes to any of these questions, cash flow banking may be the right strategy to help you achieve your financial goals.
 The next step is to meet with a Wealth Strategist to set up your Wealth Maximization Account.
 There is no minimum balance to start cash flow banking; your policy premium depends on your financial goals and your insurability.
 Even if you’re already in retirement, there are ways to structure a Wealth Maximization Account to fit your needs.

 Mutually owned life insurance companies use a policy owner’s death benefit as collateral for policy loans.
 This allows you to receive a cash flow, or infinitely bank, instead of relying on a central bank for loans.

 Central banks lend your wealth to other individuals and charge an interest rate.
 This is how banks make money.
 They earn interest on your bank account.

 Cash flow banking lets YOU capture the opportunity cost of your dollars when you borrow against your policy.
 You can use policy loans to finance anything of your choosing—home buying, business start-ups, cars, college.
 Anything that you would typically turn to a bank for, you turn to the cash value in your policy for.

 Cash flow banking provides you with flexibility and the opportunity to build lasting wealth.
-For help becoming your own bank, schedule a free consultation with a Wealth Strategist.
+For help becoming your own bank, .
 We can structure a whole life insurance policy to meet your financial goals, with premiums that fit your budget.